botpress/botpress-examples/motivation-bot/README.md

 ### 16. Join all code together

-Finally, you only need to put all your code together and restart your bot by running `botpress start` again.
+Finally, you only need to put all your code together and restart your bot by running `botpress start`.

 ```js
 const Promise = require('bluebird')